amshk01/Amazon-Product-Details-Web-Scraping/README.md

 # Amazon-Product-Details-Web-Scraping
-In this project I have scraped deatils such as:
+In this project I have scraped Product deatils using Beautiful Soup from multiple Amazon web pages.

+The Product Details contain:

 -Product name